Anthony Stante, Coorabell.

-Some five years ago my doctor diagnosed a serious melanoma.
-A specialist surgeon removed the melanoma and several suspect lymph nodes from my right armpit.
+Some five years ago now, my Lismore doctor diagnosed my serious melanoma.
+Then a specialist surgeon cut the serious melanoma from my upper arm and several suspect lymph nodes from my right arm pit.
 So far, I am one of the lucky cancer survivors.
 Others in the area haven’t been so lucky.

 The same doctor told me recently he and several of his northern rivers colleagues avoid drinking town water from local storage dams.
 They only drink bottled water.
 They put the higher than normal incidence of ALL CANCERS in our region down to toxic runoff from local macadamia farms.